Efim Slavsky: The Accident

 In 1957, an explosion occurred at the Mayak nuclear waste storage facility.
 Slavsky was placed in charge of the cleanup and liquidation operation.
 He ordered a quarantine of the surrounding region and evacuated the communities downwind of the distraught plant.
-To slow the spread of radiation and radionuclides, Slavsky and his fellow workers created the burial enclosure technique employed at Chernobyl in 1986 to shield reactor unit 4 from the elements and keep radiation in.
+To slow the spread of radiation and radionuclides, Slavsky and his fellow workers created a burial enclosure technique; this was later also employed after the 1986 Chernobyl disaster.